dougeby/IntuneDocs/InTuneDocs/DeployUse/previous-intune-releases.md

 * Adobe Reader (from Adobe) – Android only
 * Foxit PDF Reader (from Foxit Corporation) – iOS and Android

-For a complete list see [Microsoft apps you can use with Microsoft Intune mobile application management policies](microsoft-apps-you-can-use-with-microsoft-intune-mobile-application-management-policies.md).
-For a list of compatible partner apps, see the [Microsoft Intune application partners](https://www.microsoft.com/en-us/server-cloud/products/microsoft-intune/partners.aspx) page.

 ### IE9 support ending in January
 Starting in February, 2016, Internet Explorer 9 will no longer be supported as an official browser for accessing the Microsoft Intune company portal website, Intune account portal, and Intune administration console.
 You will need to migrate to Internet Explorer 10 or later.